BenCaiello/PalmettoBUG/docs/source/Glossary.rst

 ^^^^^^^^^^^

-   This is technique in PalmettoBUG that uses a pixel classifier’s *classification maps* to generate Euclidean distance transforms of images for each pixel class, with the EDT values being the distance from that pixel classes. *Region measurement* can then be performed to find the distance values of cells from the pixel classes.
+   This is technique in PalmettoBUG that uses a pixel classifier’s :ref:`classification-maps`` to generate Euclidean distance transforms of images for each pixel class, with the EDT values being the distance from that pixel classes. :ref:`region-measurement` can then be performed to find the distance values of cells from the pixel classes.
 In this way, the distance between cells and non-cellular structures can be probed.